 Our History

-In 1972, a small group of the Children’s Creative Project (CCP) volunteer artists served 200 children at Franklin Elementary School in Santa Barbara.
+In 1972, a small group of Children’s Creative Project (CCP) volunteer artists served 200 children at Franklin Elementary School in Santa Barbara.
 In 1975, Children’s Creative Project acquired non-profit status and became a Santa Barbara County Education Office program under then-Superintendent William J. Cirone.

 Recognition